As soon as I returned to Korea,

 “Before jumping into real job sites,

-at least learn the fundamentals.”
+at least learn the fundamentals of vinyl wrap installation.”

 The program lasted five weeks.